mayoverse/kinship2/devel/documentation/arguments.md

 #' @param dadx Indexes of the fathers
 #' @param momx Indexes of the mothers
 #' @param level Vector of the level of each subject
-#' @param horder Vector of the horizontal order of each subject
+#' @param horder Vector of the horizontal horder of each subject
 #' @param spouselist Matrix of the spouses with one row per hinted marriage,
 #' usually only a few marriages in a pedigree will need an added hint, for
 #' instance reverse the plot order of a husband/wife pair.